ZChiqui/multivariable_regression_model/README.md

 - Include interaction terms or non‑linear transforms for key predictors.
 - Calibrate business‑friendly KPIs (e.g., price deltas per room or per commute distance quartile).

-## Notes
-- The notebook narrative has been rewritten for a professional portfolio tone without changing the underlying code.
-- Plotly is optional for interactive charts; manage versions via your environment if needed.